Dr Relja Arandjelović (Др Реља Аранђеловић)

 * Most remembered poster, Spotlight presentation *

-| | | PDF | Poster | Project Page | Sculptures 6k dataset |
+| Bibtex | Abstract | PDF | Poster | Project Page | Sculptures 6k dataset |

-title = "Smooth Object Retrieval using a Bag of Boundaries",
+@InProceedings{Arandjelovic11, author = "Arandjelovi\'c, R. and Zisserman, A.", title = "Smooth Object Retrieval using a Bag of Boundaries", booktitle = "International Conference on Computer Vision", year = "2011", }

-We describe a scalable approach to 3D smooth object retrieval which searches for and localizes all the occurrences of a user outlined object in a dataset of images in real time.
-The approach is illustrated on sculptures.
+and localizes all the occurrences of a user outlined object in a dataset of

 Sketch recognition by fusion of temporal and image-based features